 The City Gym Shorts pattern comes in children’s sizes, and then women’s sizes XS-XL.
 I had a little bit of trouble deciding what size City Gym Shorts to make.
 My hips measure just under 38″, but I chose to make a size small (35″-37″) and use smaller seam allowances.
-I all honesty, I have no idea if these are the finished measurements or hip measurements.
+In all honesty, I have no idea if these are the finished measurements or hip measurements.
 The finished measurement on my shorts with the smaller seam allowances is 38″.
 If I had made them as directed, it would have been 37″.
 It would be helpful if the measurements were more clearly labeled as the finished hip size or body measurements.
 Some of the finished City Gym Shorts I’ve seen looked loose, and being on the small side of the medium size I thought my plan would work.
-Unfortunately, they are slightly too small.
+Unfortunately, they are too small.
 You can see from my photos that the fabric is pulling across the hips.

 The Prefontaine Shorts have a very large range of sizes from 0-24. (it comes in children’s sizes too, but that is a separate pattern purchase.)The size 24 is at least 10″ larger than the XL City Gym Shorts.
-Jill clearly lists the finished hip measurments.
-I was right on the border again, but after ending up with too tight City Gym Shorts, I decided to round up to a size 4.
+Jill clearly lists the finished hip measurements.
+I was right on the border again, but after ending up with too-tight City Gym Shorts, I decided to round up to a size 4.
 The hip measurement seems right, but the waist is a little loose and the inseam a little lower than I would like.
-The waist issue could be the because of the length of my elastic or because I placed the pockets incorrectly.
+The waist issue could be because of the length of my elastic or because I placed the pockets incorrectly.
 I’m not really sure.
 You can also choose between 2 lengths.
 I made the longer ones, since I planned to post photos.
-I think for pajama shorts, I would make the shorter length next time.
+I think for pajama shorts, I would make a shorter length next time.

 I’m not entirely happy with the fit of either of the shorts.
 Since they are both “wearable muslins,” they’ll be perfect as pajama shorts.
 I need to work on the fit before I make either of them again though.

-The City Gym Shorts instructions are on the blog, which make it slightly difficult if you want to print your directions.
+The City Gym Shorts instructions are on the blog, which makes it slightly difficult if you want to print your directions.
 All of the directions are clearly illustrated with nice photos.
 The written directions seemed clear and helpful.

 The Prefontaine Shorts pattern has much more detailed instructions.
 There are tips for choosing fabrics, washing the fabrics, choosing the size. and choosing the type of waistband.
 Jill also includes directions for making binding out of an old t-shirt (which is what I did).
-It’s a great way to repurpose old clothes and it’s a skill you can use on another project.
-You can also learn to make a welt pocket and add binding.
+It’s a great way to repurpose old clothes and it’s a skill you can use for another project.
+You can also learn to make a welt pocket and add a binding.
 Plus, there are pictures of every detail you might need to see.
 All of these would be helpful for a beginner or for someone looking to expand their sewing skills.

-The binding method was different on each of these patterns.
+The binding method was different for each of these patterns.
 I preferred the method on the Prefontaine Shorts pattern.
 It produced a more even look at the end and took a little bit less concentration to sew.
 Plus, the knit binding is soft and comfortable.

 I used a lightweight denim and some herringbone chambray on the City Gym Shorts.
 The weight of the denim is perfect, but the chambray is a bit too light to be worn in public.
 It would be perfect for a blouse, but it’s not heavy enough for bottoms.
 And it’s the reason I haven’t included pictures of the front on me.
 The binding is quilting cotton.

 I used the same herringbone chambray on the Prefontaine Shorts.
 Again, they are fine as pajamas, but I won’t wear them out.
-I used quilting cotton for the pockets, and used an old t-shirt as binding.
+I used quilting cotton for the pockets and used an old t-shirt as binding.